 3. It accumulates in tissues.
 In other words, once the chemical is in our body, it’s there to stay, forever.
 There is no pooping it out or using our liver to detoxify ourselves and rid ourselves of it.
 There is no cleansing.
 Like the plastic island in the middle of the Pacific, our bodies are being overrun by it.

-4. Many chronic disease are linked to it, including heart disease, obesity, infertility cancers, inflammatory bowel disease, and brain disorders like ADHD, autism, Alzheimer’s, Parkinson’s, and depression.
+4. Many chronic diseases are linked to it, including heart disease, obesity, infertility cancers, inflammatory bowel disease, and brain disorders like ADHD, autism, Alzheimer’s, Parkinson’s, and depression.

 All of the above applies to both you and your personal protection dog!
 Protection dogs are often smaller than people and are proportionally ingesting just as much of the poison or more, considering they tend to eat more meat-based foods and like pollution in fish, toxicity concentration increases higher up on the food chain.
 Researchers Anthony Samsel and Stephanie Seneff analyzed a number of commercial pet foods and every single one of them contained glyphosate.
 Add that to the fact that they’re barefoot all the time and absorbing all of the glyphosates in contaminated soil and grass!
 Cancer, kidney failure, liver disease, seizures, gastrointestinal disease (like bloat and irritable bowel syndrome) are the top disease killers of dogs in the United States.
 All of these overlap in some way with the list of human diseases connected to glyphosate.